 6. Once your letter(s), and the SASE are inside of your envelope, address the correspondence to the musher using the address list that was sent to you.

-7. Remember to put correct postage on the return envelope!
-You’ll need more postage if you are sending a letter to another country!
-Your post office will tell you what your options are as far as how quickly the letter will get to the musher, depending on how much postage you put on the envelope.
+7. Remember to put correct postage on the return envelope.
 REMEMBER if the musher is from CANADA you cannot use United States postage on the return envelopes.
 Mushers must return mail using CANADIAN POSTAGE.
 You can purchase International Reply Coupons to include in the musher’s letter so a musher from Canada or other countries outside of the United States can exchange the coupon for correct postage.
-To learn more, consult this link.
 Contact your post office for assistance.

-****** REMEMBER: DO NOT send mail to Iditarod Headquarters.
-Mushers do not get their mail at Headquarters and there is not a budget allowance for postage to purchase envelopes or mail letters for you.
-Sending pages and pages of letters in one envelope to Headquarters will not reach the destination.
+REMEMBER: Mushers do not get their mail at Headquarters and there is not a budget allowance for postage to purchase envelopes or mail letters for you.
 Contact me for specific information about this or if you have other questions.
 Click here.